 Estimates vary, but experts say up to 28 percent of women may be affected by dry eyes.1,2,3 And, according to the Society for Women’s Health Research, 62 percent of women who are experiencing pre-menopause or menopause might not be making enough tears of their own.4

-Researchers report that somewhere between 7 to 10 million of us in the United States alone are using an artificial tears formula.5 In other words, there are a LOT of folks out there looking for a little relief.
+Researchers report that somewhere between 7 and 10 million folks in the United States alone are using an artificial tears formula.5

 Common symptoms of dry eyes can include…